 Examples of recent cases include:

 Public and Human Rights:

-He has considerable experience and expertise in most areas of property and landlord & tenant litigation, including trusts, proprietary estoppel, restrictive covenants and rent reviews.
-In Tim Martin Interiors Ltd v Akin Gump LLP WLR 2946, concerning the liability of mortgagors in substituted claims, Lord Justice Lloyd said at "the appeal was argued admirably well for the appellant by Mr Faisal Saifee" and paid "special tribute to Mr Saifee for the excellence of his clear and sustained oral submissions".
+He has considerable experience and expertise in most areas of property, including trusts, proprietary estoppel, restrictive covenants and rent reviews.
+In Tim Martin Interiors Ltd v Akin Gump LLP, concerning the liability of mortgagors in substituted claims, Lord Justice Lloyd said at "the appeal was argued admirably well for the appellant by Mr Faisal Saifee" and paid "special tribute to Mr Saifee for the excellence of his clear and sustained oral submissions".

 Publications and seminars:

 He has published in several law journals, including: The European Private Company (2009) 30 Company Lawyer 227; In terrorem appeals to the Crown Court Cambridge Law Journal 53; Prawo pracy Polaków zatrudnionych w Zjednoczonym Królestwie Wielkiej Brytanii, July 2006, Monitor Prawa Pracy; UK Bribery Act Update Comply (Fachmagazin for Compliance-Verantwortliche)

 Faisal is a regular speaker at both in-house and external seminars.